fffonion/lua-resty-acme/README.md

 See also [Storage Adapters](#storage-adapters) below.

-To use a CA provider other than Let's Encrypt, pass `api_uri` in a table as second parameter:
+Pass config table directly to ACME client as second parameter.
+The following example demonstrates how to use a CA provider other than Let's Encrypt and also set the preferred chain.

 ```lua
 resty.acme.autossl.init({